akenofu/HackAllTheThings/docs/Desktop Application Testing/C++ Win32 Applications.md

 ---

-## Dynamic Analysis
-There is a method to madness.
-Check out the  [Tips and tricks](Desktop%20Application%20Testing/Tips%20and%20tricks.md) notes in this section.
 ### Analysis
 - Dump Memory and search for data
 Using Windows Task Manager, right click the process and click create dump file.